ardatan/graphql-tools/website/docs/stitch-type-merging.md

 }
 ```

-The main disadvantage of computed fields is that they create fields within a subservice that cannot be resolved without the gateway.
-Tolerance for this inconsistency is largely dependent on your own service architecture.
+The main disadvantage of computed fields is that they cannot be resolved independently from the stitched gateway.
+Tolerance for this subservice inconsistency is largely dependent on your own service architecture.
 An imperfect solution is to deprecate all computed fields within a subschema, and then normalize their behavior in the gateway schema using the [`RemoveObjectFieldDeprecations`](https://github.com/ardatan/graphql-tools/blob/master/packages/wrap/tests/transformRemoveObjectFieldDeprecations.test.ts) transform.

 ## Federation services